By Rebecca Gardon

 Would a bath of pumpkin puree be totally inappropriate?

-Since the answer to that question is, “Yes, Tommy, it would be,” let’s cozy up to cooler weather with a few pumpkin-and-seafood dishes sure to warm your belly from here ’till Thanksgiving.
+Rather than digress down that drain, let’s cozy up to cooler weather with a few pumpkin-and-seafood dishes sure to warm your belly from here ’till Thanksgiving.

 - Robust Thai Yellow Pumpkin and Seafood Curry from Food Network’s Nigella Lawson brims with pumpkin, salmon and shrimp swathed in a creamy coconut curry.
 One bite and you just may find you’ve been whisked away to India.